AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 <Figure caption="Public Proposal - 1" src={require('/docs/use/img/18_Subsquare_public_proposal/public_proposal_1.png').default } width="100%" />

 Here the existing public proposals are displayed.
-Some have been tabled (upgraded to a referendum), some are just proposed, some might be canceled.
+Some have been tabled (upgraded to a referendum), some have been proposed, and others might be canceled.

 ---